 My doubts fade away quickly.
 It took me a while to get used to it because it doesn’t have suspension, is stiff, and the only thing I can do to improve comfort is lower tire pressure.
 But what captivated me was the speed.
 The ease with which these bikes accelerate is something that fascinates me.
 I learned how to ride gravel throughout the season and felt ready for the next step.
 I decided to build my full-fledged road bike.
 Not an ordinary one but an aero bike with complete internal cable routing.

-This doesn’t mean that I did not think about buying an assembled bike, but in each of them, something did not work for me – weak wheels, lack of integrated cables, color, look, the price, etc. It only assured me that I should make another one since I already know how to build bikes.
+This doesn’t mean that I did not think about buying an assembled bike, but something did not work for me in each of them – weak wheels, lack of integrated cables, color, look, price, etc. It only assured me that I should make another one since I already know how to build bikes.
 Of course, the pandemic situation wasn’t helping.
 Many bikes and bike parts were delayed for a few months or even the whole season.

 YOELEO R9 Disc Build Summary

 YOELEO R9 is one of the best Chinese aero road bike framesets.
 You can buy a disc/rim frame or a complete bike.